 A: We have had many exhibit costumes in the past containing lights, actuatures, sound, etc for which batteries are required.
 We ask that you bring enough batteries for continuous use over 8.5 hours per day for 3 days.
 We will gladly change out the batteries for you so that onlookers will see the very best version of your display.

-For any of the above situations or any other display maintenance needs, please let our exhibit coordinator know when completing your registration.
+For any situations out of the ordinary or any other display maintenance needs, please let our exhibit coordinator know when completing your registration.

 A: We, and our audiences, prefer completed head-to-toe looks.
 However, we do make exceptions for exemplary partial pieces.
 Registrants of partial pieces will be addressed by the exhibit coordinator on a case-by-case basis.